AVRDevlepor/Roblox/Tutorials/DebugLib.md

 Hey, you asked for help and you'll recieve help.
 I created this because I'm extremely lazy and I don't want to explain everything to 1000 people who want to learn how to make Roblox cheat scripts.
+Seriously, if you have questions about anything, you can always add me on discord (H3x0R#4231) and ask questions.
+I don't mind helping people, but if you're gonna be an arrogant person who doesn't want to dedicate time into learning, I won't help you out.

 # Precursor
 Real quickly, I want you to know a few terms so you understand what I'm talking about.
 A function prototype (proto) is not the same thing as a function.
 A proto is part of a function.
 Another thing I need you to know is that a closure is the same thing as a function.